-Rating period: From to (to be completed by the Assessor) Please answer the following questions with respect to the functional space and rating period specified above.
-Name of manager/supervisor: Position: Location of staff under your supervision: What are the typical days of work within the area you manage?
-By what time at the start of the typical day have approximately 20 % (1 in 5) people arrived within the area you manage?
-By what time at the end of the typical day have most people gone except for approximately 20 % (1 in 5) people who are still in the area you manage?
-Describe any periods where more than 20 % of people would be present outside these typical (e.g., '4 hours one Saturday each month', or, 'a total of 50 hours at the end of financial year'.)
-Do all the answers above apply for the whole rating period (shown at top)?
-If not, what period do the answers apply to?
-Please give alternative responses for the rest of the rating period (ignoring periods when the space was vacant): Signature of manager/supervisor: Date:
+Functional space: Rating period, or period for which the manager or supervisor was responsible for the space: From to (to be completed by the Assessor) Please answer the following questions with respect to the fun above. ctional space a and rating period specified Name of respondent: Position: Location of staff: What are the typical days of work within the area you work in? : By what time at the start of the typical day have approximately 20 % (1 in 5) of people arrived within the area you work in?: 1 By what time at the end of the typical day have most people gone except for approximately 20 % (1 in 5) people who are still in the area you work in?: Describe any periods where more than 20 % of people would be present outside these typical hours i (e.g. '4 hours one Saturday each month' or 'a total of 50 hours at the end of financial year'): 3 Do all the answers above apply for the whole rating period (shown at top)?: I If not, what dates do the answers apply to?
+Please give alternative responses for the rest of the rating period (ignoring periods when the space was vacant): Please advise how you are aware of the occupancy patterns of the area you work in?: 3 I confirm that I have had regular, detailed and direct knowledge of the staff movements and occupancy patterns of the specified office space over the specified period.
+The responses above are correct to the best of my knowledge.
+Signature of respondent: • Date:

-Appendix B - Calculations
+Appendix B Calculations